2-Equivariant 2-Vector bundles and 2K-theories: 2-Vector bundles and 2K-theory

 \subsection{2K-theory and its spectra}

-In this section we first define the K-theory spectrum of \tVect \mbox{ }and, then, the corresponding $2K$-theory.
-The principle of the construction is based on \cite{Osorno2012SpectraAGT}, which generalizes the idea of the definition of the $2K$-theory in \cite{bdr}.
+In this section we first define the K-theory spectrum of \tVect \mbox{ }and, then, the corresponding $2K$-theory in Section \ref{sect:def_2K}.
+The principle of the construction is based on \cite{Osorno2012SpectraAGT}, which extends the idea of the definition of the $2K$-theory in \cite{bdr} to a more general setting.
 In \cite{bdr} the 2-vector space model is taken to be that by Kapranov and Voevodsky \cite{KV94_2}.

 We first show that \tVect is a strict symmetric monoidal bicategory in the sense of \cite[Definition 1.3]{Osorno2012SpectraAGT}.

 Recall we have the properties for the operations $\oplus$ and $\otimes$ in \tVect \mbox{ }below.